Domestic Violence Injunctions in Hillsborough County

-How Judges are Assigned for Protective Order Cases in Hillsborough County, FL
+Judges for Protective Order Cases in Hillsborough County, FL

 Pursuant to Administrative Order A-2018-019 (2019 Duty Judge Schedule), duty judges are assigned to make determinations in violence injunctions cases.

 The administrative order contains a schedule for duty judges in Hillsborough County who are assigned to review petitions for temporary injunctions for protection against domestic violence, repeat violence, sexual violence, dating violence, and stalking.